JiemConrad/walkthroughs/docs/poppy-playtime/ch1/index.md

 ![Coveyor-Belt-Door](img/coveyor-belt-door.png)

-Once you slide down, you can’t go back—you’ll need to power the door to open it.
+Once you slide down, you can’t go back—you’ll need to **power the door** to open it.

-Head to the first right corner in the vent and follow the path until you reach the end.
+**Head to the first right corner** in the vent and follow the path until you reach the end.

 ![Turn-Left](img/turn-left-vent.png)

-At the end of the vent you previously went through, turn left and you’ll see another path straight ahead, right in the middle.
-Walk through it—you’ll find yourself in the center of the walkway.
+When you reach the end of the vent, turn left.
+Directly ahead, you’ll notice a **path running through the middle**—follow it, and you’ll find yourself in the center of the walkway.

 ![Power-Outlet](img/power-outlet.png)

 In front of you is an **outlet that needs to be powered**.
 To your right, you’ll spot a **power source**, and to your left, a **node**—just like the ones you encountered in the Power Room back in the lobby.
-Use either hand of your GrabPack to grab the power source.
+Use either hand of your GrabPack to **grab the power source**.

 ![Cennect-To-Node](img/connect-to-node.png)

-Stretch the wire across to make contact with the node.
-This will transfer energy and activate the mechanism ahead.
+Stretch the wire across to **make contact with the node**. **This will transfer power and activate the mechanism ahead**.

 ![Power-The-Vent-Outlet](img/powering-vent-outlet.png)

-After connecting the wire to the node, walk to your left, then turn right.
-You’ll see the outlet you spotted earlier in the middle of the walkway.
-Use your other hand to grab the outlet—this will complete the circuit and power the door open.
+After connecting the wire to the node, **walk to your left, then turn right**.
+You’ll see the **outlet you spotted earlier** in the middle of the walkway.
+Use your other hand to grab the outlet—this will complete the circuit and **power the door open**.

 ![Vent-Door-Open](img/vent-door-open.png)